luguan1998/vibe-ide/README.md

 ## Quick Start: Three Basic Ways to Use

 Vibe IDE’s center area has three core usage modes — **Terminal**, **Claude GUI**, and **dsh** — covering workflows from plain shell commands to AI pair-programming.
-They share the same left-side session list and right-side Git / Search / File tools, so you can switch between them without losing your working directory.
+They share the same left-side session list and right-side Git / Search / File tools.
+Claude Code and dsh history sessions can also be restored from Session History, so you can pick up where you left off.

 ### 1. Terminal — Native Shell